-Despite the billions invested in oil and gas exploration in the Canadian High Arctic, there has been no significant commercial production.
+Despite the billions of dollars invested in oil and gas exploration in the Canadian High Arctic, there has been there has been no significant commercial production.
 In 1985 Panarctic Arctic Oils Limited (Panarctic) began to tanker oil from the Bent Horn oil field (discovered in 1974 at Bent Horn N-72 on Cameron Island) to Montreal.
-One to three tankers of oil were shipped every summer from 1985 to 1996, with a total production from the field of 2.8mmbbl (Drummond 2005).
-The only oil production from the Mackenzie Delta and Beaufort Sea occurred in 1986, when Gulf shipped a demonstration tanker load of 317,000 barrels (bbl)(50 103m3) of oil from the Amauligak field to Japan (Drummond 2005).
-The first natural gas production from the Mackenzie Delta was in July 1999 from the Ikhil gas field (discovered by Gulf), which provides local production to the town of Inuvik.
-The small Ikhil gas reserves were expected to provide a community gas supply for a few years and were to be replaced by gas from MGP.
-Unfortunately, production from the Ikhil field is currently declining and since MGP is not economic, the town is now faced with having to find a new fuel supply.
-It appears that this new fuel will initially be more expensive propane trucked from Alberta.
+One to three tankers of oil were shipped every summer from 1985 to 1996, with a total production from the field of 2.8 million barrels (Drummond 2005).
+The only oil production from the Mackenzie Delta and Beaufort Sea occurred in 1986, when Gulf shipped a demonstration tanker load of 317,000 barrels of oil from the Mackenzie Delta was in July 1999 from the Ikhil gas field (discovered by Gulf), which continues to provide local production to the town of Inuvik.